AntouanK/messly-test/README.md

 ## Questions?

-If you have any questions about the exercise, please contact [mailto:dan@messly.co.uk](dan@messly.co.uk)
+If you have any questions about the exercise, please contact dan@messly.co.uk